Oklahoma Sooners football: Prentice Gautt

 During Wilkinson's tenure, Prentice Gautt became the first black football player at the University of Oklahoma.
-Gautt had been a superior student in high school, where during his junior and senior years he had helped his team amass a 31-game winning streak.
+Gautt had been a superior student at Douglass High School in Oklahoma City, where during his junior and senior years he had helped his team amass a 31-game winning streak.
 He was also the first black player to participate in the Oklahoma state all-star game.
 Some members of Gautt's team did not want to play with him; one player even left Oklahoma because he refused to play with an African American.
 However, most of the team had his support.
 After a freshman game in Tulsa, when Gautt was refused service at a restaurant, his teammates left and found a restaurant that would serve him.
 Gautt was twice named to the All-Conference team and scored a touchdown in the 1959 Orange Bowl.

 Jones, Mackenzie, and Fairbanks (1964–1972)

-Following Wilkinson's retirement, his assistant coach, Gomer Jones, was promoted to head coach, a move supported by Wilkinson.
-His first year was a sharp contrast from Wilkinson's early years; the Sooners went 6–4–1.
+Following Wilkinson's retirement, his assistant coach, Gomer Jones, was promoted to head coach, a move endorsed by Wilkinson.
+Jones' first year was a sharp contrast from Wilkinson's early years; the Sooners went 6–4–1.
 Less than a month before the team's Gator Bowl loss to Florida State, it was discovered that four starters had signed professional football contracts before their college eligibility had expired, and they were dismissed from the team.

 Following a 3–7 season in his second year as head coach, Oklahoma's worst record since its inaugural season in 1895, Jones was replaced by Arkansas assistant Jim Mackenzie.
 Seeking discipline from his players, Mackenzie set a curfew and required them to enroll in a physical education class.
-His first team went 6–4, including a win in the Red River Showdown over a rival Texas team coached by former Oklahoma defensive back Darrell Royal, their first win over Texas since 1957.
-They also beat rival Nebraska, then ranked fourth in the nation, by a score of 10–9.
-On April 28, 1967, at the age of 37, Mackenzie died of a heart attack.
+His first team went 6–4, including a win in the Red River Rivalry over a Texas team coached by former Oklahoma defensive back Darrell Royal.
+This was their first win over Texas since 1957.
+They also beat fourth ranked Nebraska 10–9.
+On April 28, 1967, Mackenzie died of a heart attack at age 37.

-Assistant coach Chuck Fairbanks succeeded Mackenzie, and in 1967, the Sooners went 10–1, including a 26–24 win over second-ranked Tennessee in the Orange Bowl.
+Assistant coach Chuck Fairbanks succeeded Mackenzie, and in 1967, the Sooners went 10–1, including a win over second-ranked Tennessee in the Orange Bowl.
 The Sooners finished the season ranked third in the country.
 The Sooners lost four games in each of the next three seasons, with highlights including Steve Owens becoming the Sooners' second Heisman Trophy winner in 1969.